 Yes.
 We use encryption tools to protect account information.
 We also do not see your credit card number when an order is placed.
 We are not aware of any hacking or fraudulent activity ever having occurred on our websites.

 I need help finding out what plants to buy.

 Feel free to check out our Plant Finder page for potential guidance.

 Can I cancel an order?

 Usually not.
 If you want to try to cancel an order, let us know immediately by sending an email to firstname.lastname@example.org or calling us at 931-692-4252.
 If we see your cancellation and stop the order before the order has gone out to our fulfillment center, we can cancel it, but we will charge a 20 percent fee.
-Otherwise, the order cannot be canceled and you will be charged the full amount.
+Otherwise, the order cannot be canceled, and you will be charged the total amount.
 Orders usually go to our fulfillment center within one hour of being placed.

 Can I refuse an order?